Tezzeret, Cruel Captain

 Edge of Eternities Mechanics

 The Seriema was spoiled during the Edge of Eternities First Look, and has the biggest implications for the set amongst anything we’ve seen.
-Now that we’ve seen the full set, this remains true.
+While Warp would go on to impact Magic’s gameplay a lot more than Station, in terms of game design space, The Seriema still represents the clear leader.

 Not only does this introduce Spacecraft as a new Artifact type, but we also have Station, a new Crew-like mechanic that asks you to tap creatures at Sorcery speed.
 Instead of Station turning an artifact into a creature temporarily, it instead puts counters on an artifact, turning on other abilities permanently.